- Better digestion of starches, carbs, fats & polyphenols

-ZyCarb is a specialized formulation for help with digestion of starches, carbohydrates and sugars.
+ZyCarb helps with digestion of starches, carbohydrates and sugars.
 The enzymes present are balanced to provide digestive relief without the overly-firming effects on stools sometimes observed with Zyme Prime.

 ZyCarb will help with lactose intolerance, gas, and bloating.
 One protease enzyme in the formula provides help with those starchy foods containing some protein, as well as helping break down glycoproteins.
 Amylase enzyme is lower (compared to Zyme Prime) which will help reduce the firming of stools.